rfaile313/Raylib-Buildfiles/README.md

 9. Type `mingw32-make`
 10. This will compile the program and create an executable with the same name as your PROJECT_NAME

 **Note: By default, the Makefile only looks for a "main.c" file.
-As your project expands and you add files or directories change, you MUST update the OBJS file accordingly.
+As your project expands and you add files or directories change, you MUST update the OBJS variable accordingly.
 It is highly recommended to incorporate a wildcard type function to achieve this.

 Any questions?
 Feel free to [contact me](https://rudyfaile.com/contact/)